reactjs/rfcs/text/0000-declared-dependencies.md

 # Motivation

-Thanks to `react-hooks/exhaustive-deps` lint rule the dependencies of hooks are commonly managed automatcally and we are warned when we are missing a dependency that would cause an effect to not run when conditions change.
+Thanks to the `react-hooks/exhaustive-deps` lint rule the dependencies of hooks are commonly managed automatcally and we are warned when we are missing a dependency that would cause an effect to not run when conditions change.

 However occasionally there are circumstances where the referential equality checks used in deps do not match the conditions we actually want effects to be re-run on change of.